atiqahammed/Bengali-Braille-to-Text-Translator/result/README.md

+## Output Result

+In this application the main focus was translate image into corresponding Bengali text.
+Predicting Bengali characters and the predicting the corresponding word from braille code was the main concern.
+For developing this project 11 dataset of Bengali braille code has been used.
+All the dataset is collected from a visual impaired person who is a former student of University of Dhaka.
+At time of collecting the dataset we consider to cover all the characters to be appeared in the dataset.
+We also try to cover the complex letter and the Bengali character those takes two braille cells to represent a single Bengali character.
+Dataset 1 has 12 lines with 188 characters and 35 words.
+Dataset 2 has 5 lines with 73 characters and 16 words.
+In total there exists 1745 letters and 353 words in all datasets.
+The average accuracy of predicting correct letter is 94.7%.
+From the predicting letter the average accuracy of predicting word is 83%.
+All results are represented in the table given below.

 |Data File|Line Number          |Number Of Letter|Correctly Identified Letter|Accuracy (%)|Number of Words|Number of Words Where All Characters are Correctly Identified|Word Accuracy|
 |---------|---------------------|----------------|---------------------------|------------|---------------|-------------------------------------------------------------|-------------|
 |data_01  |1                    |21              |20                         |95.23809524 |3              |1                                                            |33.33333333  |